-N.U.in students will live with one, two, or three other roommates.
+N.U.in students will live with one other roommate.
 Students receive their roommate assignments once they arrive on-site.
 We encourage students to develop adaptability skills and to broaden their social network as much as possible, and as such, we are not able to accommodate roommate requests.

 Living with roommates can certainly be an adjustment for some students.
-Keep in mind that the N.U.in on-site staff is available to students who are seeking advice about how to handle a roommate conflict.
+Keep in mind that the N.U.in on-site staff are available to students who are seeking advice about how to handle a roommate conflict.

-Mail
+Mail & Packages